BioLab310/dwMLCS/README.md

 4) -W
    * The name of the file that represents the output file.
 For example, -W mlcs.txt
 5) -M C -S a -N b
    * These three parameters need to be used together.
-You can specify which successor table to use to calculate $LB(MLCS)$ by weight DAG
+You can specify which successor table to use to calculate $LB(S)$ by weight DAG
    * Where a can only be a number of 1 and non-1, where 1 means use of Step successor table strategy, and non-1 means use of Section successor table strategy
    * b According to definition 9 or Definition 10 in the paper
-   * For example, -M C -S 1 -N 5, which means I want to use the Step successor table policy, and $\alpha$ is set to 5, calculating $LB(MLCS)$
+   * For example, -M C -S 1 -N 5, which means I want to use the Step successor table policy, and $\alpha$ is set to 5, calculating $LB(S)$

 For example, a complete run command: